Paintings by Werner Heckenbach

 BrianG 71

-I have been contacted several times by people who have paintings by a different artist named Werner, but that was his last name.
-He was about the same age as Werner Heckenbach, and created paintings around the same time, some in a similar style.
+I have been contacted several times by people who have paintings by an artist who signed his name as "Werner", but that was a different artist whose full name was Peter Werner.
+He was about the same age as Werner Heckenbach, and created paintings around the same time, sometimes in a similar style.
 I am not showing those here.
-But in May 2017 a man named Rob sent me this picture of a painting that came from Wonderly Gallery of Pittsburgh.
+In May 2017 a man named Rob sent me this picture of a painting that came from Wonderly Gallery of Pittsburgh.
 He said it was from the 1950s.
 Rob couldn't see any signature because it would have been hidden by the frame, and he didn't want to remove it from its frame.
 He asked if I thought it belonged here.
 I told him it certainly looked like a Werner, and I hoped he could verify that.
 But I didn't hear back from Rob, time passed, and I completely forgot about it.
-Since then over 40 more pictures have come in from other owners, including 6 that were similar to his, so now in 2024 I decided that it's almost certain that his is a Werner, and that I should add it.
-I am calling it number "81?" even though it arrived between #41 and #42 in chronological order.
-I tried contacting Rob again almost 7 years later but still haven't heard back from him.
-I also don't know its size, but he did say that it was a large painting.
+Since then over 40 more pictures have come in from other owners, including 6 that were similar to the one Rob owns.
+With so many so similar, now in 2024 I decided that it's almost certain that his is a Werner, and that I should add it.
+I am calling it number "81♣" even though it arrived between #41 and #42 in the chronological order of this webpage.
+I contacted Rob again after 7 years.
+Rob reported that the painting measures 38 ½ x 26½ inches inside the frame.
+He also sent a clearer picture of it which I'm showing nest to the original.
+But this painting is either not signed by Werner, or else the signature is hidden.

 On March 21, 2016 Jon sent this one that he found, number 38.